LightSun/android-databinding/README.md

         </imageProperty>
     </bind>
   ```
-- the more later i will write blog and doc to describe this.
+- blog and pdf is at the bottom of this page.

 ## TODO